Splizard/imgui/Readme.md

 10. I found it useful to move cpp files into the different packages and go through them function-by-function and delete them as I go to track porting progress.
 It's nice to see the lines of code in the file you are working on slowly go down as you port them.

-## Outcome
-What's important is having a working port so it's probably best not to be to too clever and to port 1:1 where possible, in my attempt, I have tried to organise things into different folders, I may be trying to be a bit to clever here and I believe it will be easier to do a simple 1:1 port changing as little as possible to get the library to work.

-Don't hesitate to get in touch with me if there are any issues, or you have any questions.
-I have extensive experience in Go, so if you run into anything unusual
-I can probably help.